 I also train counsellors in the motivational interviewing (MI) style, and work with individuals to help them achieve their goals.

 Many of us have parts of our lives we would like to make changes.
 Maybe you want to manage your finances better, or hope to make healthy improvements in your lifestyle, like diet and exercise.

-Perhaps you have a chronic health condition like diabetes or HIV that needs managing.
 Perhaps you are struggling with an addiction or substance use disorder.
 Does hoarding or gambling control your life and keep you from doing the things you want to do?

 Whether you're looking to make a small change or to turn your life around, Motivational Interviewing (MI) may help set you on the right path even when other counseling techniques have failed.